ARMmbed/reference-design-RD2166/Documentation/RD2166_README.md

 ```

 #### Also note that the device ID remains the same after the FW update.
 This indicates that the SOTP regions were not over-written while perfoming the update.

+#### Troubleshooting and FAQs:
+1. Flow control on the MODEM: It is highly advisable to have dedicated hardware flow control pins between the MCU to the MODEM.
+This is required to enable cellular AT debug messages during development.
+If hwfc is not used, the packets received from the network are just too fast that may cause data corruption resulting in un-expected failures of Pelion Client.

+2. SPI frequency: In this reference design, the SPI frequency for the SPI Flash is slowed down to 1MHz althought the MCU can handle upto 40MHz.
+This is becuase the XTAL used on the Module Carrier Board is an 8MHz resonator.
+Other higher frequencies are definitely supported by the SPI-flash driver in Mbed OS and will need appropriate modifications in the OS (system_clock.c) to match the frequencies used.

+TIP: You can also use the MSI clock on the L475 series of MCUs to make use of higher frequencies for the SPI Flash if you prefer to use higher clocks.

+3. Cellular access technology: The reference design uses High Speed Uplink/Downlink Packet Access technology.
+This is configurable in the mbed_app.json file in the root of the RD2166 under "radio-access-technology" parameter.
+Depending on your network, SIM card and your network provider's capabilities in your region, you can use any of the listed technologies to connect to the network.

+4. TLS debug: There is a macro already provided in the RD2166's mbed_app.json to enable TLS debug messages if you need them.
+You can enable this by adding ```tls-debug:1``` under the "target_overrides" section.
+You can have values from 1-4 where 1 is the least amount of debug info and 4 is the max.

+5. Mbed trace: If you need to enable debug messages, please toggle the "mbed-trace-enable" parameter in the mbed_app.json.

+6. Currently, the BG96 driver in Mbed OS supports only AT mode.
+Hence "lwip.ppp-enabled" is "false".

+7. Bootloader: The bootloader repository used to generate the bootloader binary in this RD is the https://github.com/ARMmbed/mbed-bootloader-extended .
+If any changes are required to the bootloader, please use this repository.